Yo1nk/Challenge-9/README.md

 # Professional-README-Generator

 # Description
-Using the command line interface (CLI), this application properly generates a professional README.md file to use on your projects.
+Using the command line interface, this application properly generates a professional README.md file to use on your projects.

 # Built Using
 * JavaScript